-The Graduate Coordinator will announce to the English graduate student listserv a call for travel funding applications and announce the deadline for receipt of such materials.
-All travel funding applications need to be made to the Graduate Coordinator and need to include the following materials (detailed below).
+The Director of Graduate Studies will announce to the English graduate student listserv a call for travel funding applications and announce the deadline for receipt of such materials.
+All travel funding applications need to be made to the Director of Graduate Studies and need to include the following materials (detailed below).